jaspector

 24-hour notice required for inspection requests.

-Do I need a building permit in Cascade, ID?
+01 Do I need a building permit in Cascade, ID?

 A building permit is required to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure.

-How do I apply for a building permit in Cascade, ID?
+02 How do I apply for a building permit in Cascade, ID?

-1. Contact the City of Cascade Building Department to coordinate submission and make an appointment.
+To apply for a building permit in Cascade, ID, follow these steps: 1.
+Contact the City of Cascade Building Department to coordinate submission and make an appointment.
 2. Prepare plans stamped by a registered architect or engineer in the State of Idaho.
 3. Submit application and plans to the Building Department.
 4. City staff reviews application for completeness and code compliance.
 5. Pay applicable permit and plan review fees, including fire impact fees.
 6. Respond to any plan review comments if required.
 7. Obtain permit and proceed with construction.

-How long does it take to get a building permit in Cascade, ID?
+03 How long does it take to get a building permit in Cascade, ID?

-How do I schedule a building inspection in Cascade, ID?
+04 How do I schedule a building inspection in Cascade, ID?

-Inspections can be scheduled via: Contact Building Department.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Cascade, ID via: Contact Building Department.
 24-hour notice required for inspection requests..

-Other cities in Valley County
+Other jurisdictions in Valley County.

-View all Valley County jurisdictions →
+All Valley County jurisdictions →